-3.1 What financial institutions and other businesses are subject to anti-money laundering requirements?
-Describe which professional activities are subject to such requirements and the obligations of the financial institutions and other businesses.
+3.1 What financial institutions and non-financial businesses and professions are subject to anti-money laundering requirements?
+Describe any differences in the anti-money laundering requirements that each of them are subject to.

 The Act is applicable to reporting entities.
 The term "reporting entities" is defined at Section 2(xxxiv) of the Act to include "financial institutions" and "designated non-financial businesses and professions" (DNFBPs).
 The Act at Sections 2(xiv) and 2(xii) defines financial institutions and DNFBPs, respectively.